Modern Christian Christmas Traditions

 Lights on Christmas trees symbolize that Jesus is the "Light."

-We call Jesus the Light because without him, we would find ourselves lost in the darkness of sin.
+We call Jesus the Light because without him, we would discover ourselves lost in the darkness of sin.

-Jesus, the Light, helps sinful people find their way to salvation and everlasting life.
+Jesus, the Light, helps sinful people discover their way to salvation and everlasting life.

 Secular Christmas Tradtions